chenwangqian-dr/3DRadioMap_Dataset/README.md

 ## City Map and 3D terrain

-The city map of an urban area of Nanjing Road in Shanghai and the corresponding 3D terrain of the city map in the simulation.
+The city map of an urban area of Nanjing Road in Shanghai and the corresponding 3D terrain of the city map in simulation.

 <img src="https://github.com/chenwangqian-dr/3DRadioMap_Dataset/blob/main/figures/CityMap.jpg" width="350px" height="350"> <img src="https://github.com/chenwangqian-dr/3DRadioMap_Dataset/blob/main/figures/3DMap.jpg" width="350px" height="350">

 ## An example of the RT result

 For a typical fixed TX-RX position pair, a RT result is presented to demonstrate multiple reflections and diffractions.
-The RT result shows the signal paths between the TX and RX, including several reflections off walls and diffractions around corners.
+The RT result illustrates the complex signal propagation paths between the TX and RX, including several reflections off walls and diffractions around corners.

 <img src="https://github.com/chenwangqian-dr/3DRadioMap_Dataset/blob/main/figures/Multipath.jpg" width="700px" height="400">